 On December 18, 2019, an alleged class action entitled Koffsmon v.
 Green Dot Corp., et al., No. 19-cv-10701-DDP-E, was filed in the United States District Court for the Central District of California, against us and two of our former officers.
 The suit asserts purported claims under Sections 10(b) and 20(a) of the Exchange Act for allegedly misleading statements regarding our business strategy.
 Plaintiff alleges that defendants made statements that were misleading because they allegedly failed to disclose details regarding our customer acquisition strategy and its impact on our financial performance.
 The suit is purportedly brought on behalf of purchasers of our securities between May 9, 2018 and November 7, 2019, and seeks compensatory damages, fees and costs.
+On October 6, 2021, the Court Appointed the New York Hotel Trades Council & Hotel Association of New York City, Inc. Pension Fund as lead plaintiff, and on April 1, 2022, plaintiff filed its First Amended Complaint.
+Pursuant to a stipulated agreement between the parties, defendants' response to the First Amended Complaint must be filed by May 31, 2022.
 On February 18, 2020, a shareholder derivative suit and securities class action entitled Hellman v.
-Streit, et al, No. 20-cv-01572-SVW-PVC was filed in United States District Court for the Central District of California, against us and certain of our officers and directors.
+Streit, et al., No. 20-cv-01572-SVW-PVC was filed in United States District Court for the Central District of California, against us and certain of our officers and directors.
 The suit avers purported breach of fiduciary duty and unjust enrichment claims, as well as claims under Sections 10(b), 14(a) and 20(a) of the Exchange Act, on the basis of the same wrongdoing alleged in the first lawsuit described above.
 The suit does not define the purported class allegedly damaged.
-These cases have been related.
+These cases have been related and, pursuant to a stipulated agreement between the parties, the Hellman suit is stayed pending resolution of any motions to dismiss in the Koffsman case reference above, after which time the parties will meet and confer on a case schedule, including the schedule for defendants to respond to the complaint.
 We have not yet responded to the complaints in these matters.